minarikmatus/onliner/README.md

 # onliner
-Discord bot to watch users when they were last seen online.
+Discord bot watching members when they were last seen online.

 ## Commands

+`/ending` shows threads that will be auto archived in next 24 hours

-`/last` shows last online times of all server members which are not online
+`/last` shows server members that are not online with time when they were last online

-`/lastseen @mention` shows time of specific user
+`/lastseen @mention` shows time when specific member was last seen online

-`/since TIMESTAMP` shows users in current channel or thread that could or couldn't see the conent since TIMESTAMP
+`/since TIMESTAMP` shows members in current channel or thread that could or couldn't see the content since TIMESTAMP

 ## SETUP